-Artificially triggered avalanches confirm a sometimes precarious avalanche situation in the west.
+Released avalanches and stability tests confirm a sometimes precarious avalanche situation in the west.

 The snow sport conditions outside marked and open pistes remain to some extent precarious.
-Single winter sport participants can release avalanches as before, in particular on very steep west, north and east facing slopes above approximately 2200 m, and on very steep south facing slopes in high Alpine regions.
+Single winter sport participants can release avalanches as before.
+The avalanche prone locations are to be found in particular in west to north to east facing aspects above approximately 2200 m and on steep sunny slopes above approximately 2600 m.
 Avalanches can penetrate down to the ground and reach dangerously large size especially in the regions with a lot of snow.
 Caution is to be exercised in particular at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
 The avalanche prone locations are difficult to recognise.
 Remotely triggered avalanches are possible in isolated cases.
 In the regions exposed to heavier precipitation this applies in particular in the west.
 Extensive experience in the assessment of avalanche danger is required.
+As a consequence of a moderate to strong wind from westerly directions, mostly small wind slabs will form in particular adjacent to ridgelines as well as at elevated altitudes.

 In addition a certain danger of gliding avalanches and snow slides exists.
 This applies on steep grassy slopes below approximately 2400 m.
-Snowpack Danger patterns dp.1: deep persistent weak layer In particular in the Allgäu Alps, in the Western Verwall Mountains and in the Samnaun Mountains in some regions up to 15 cm of snow, and even more in some localities, has fallen.
-New snow and wind slabs are lying on a weakly bonded old snowpack.
-Towards its base, the snowpack is faceted.